-489-1 to 15 STUDY ABROAD.
+489-0 to 15 STUDY ABROAD.
 Participation in School of Business exchange programs.
 Credit earned by completion of an approved plan of study at an exchange institution.
-Graduate students may repeat to a maximum of 15 hours.
-Prerequisites: GBA 300; appropriate language competency; approval by Director of Exchange Programs.
+Graduate students may repeat to a maximum of 15 hours with approval of Program Director.
+Prerequisites: appropriate language competency; approval by Director of International Programs, and School of Business.